phiresky/backchannel-prediction/README.md

 Code for my bachelor thesis and the corresponding paper

-More documentation to follow :)

-The final configurations are in configs/finunified.
+The final configurations are in [configs/finunified](configs/finunified).
 All of the ones in `vary-*` are generated with configs/meta_config_generator.ts

 ## Setup